Construction 3D printing: Structures

 3D concrete printing technology is used in the construction of thin-walled wall structures that do not require thermal insulation conditions.

+Civil‑infrastructure pilots include a 5‑ton stormwater overflow structure printed and installed near Lille in 2017 by Point.P Travaux Publics, SADE and XtreeE, followed in 2018 by bespoke 3D‑printed concrete inspection chambers for the Métropole Européenne de Lille (Roubaix) based on laser scanning of a 19th‑century sewer.

 3D printed buildings

 The 3D Print Canal House was a construction project.

 The first residential building in Europe and the CIS, constructed using the 3D printing construction technology, was the home in Yaroslavl (Russia) with the area of 298.5 sq. meters.
 The walls of the building were printed by the company SPECAVIA in December 2015.
 600 elements of the walls were printed in the shop and assembled at the construction site.
 After completing the roof structure and interior decoration, the company presented a fully finished 3D building in October 2017.

-Dutch and Chinese demonstration projects are slowly constructing 3D-printed buildings in China, Dubai and the Netherlands.
-Using the effort to educate the public to the possibilities of the new plant-based building technology and to spur greater innovation in 3D printing of residential buildings.
+Dutch and Chinese demonstration projects are slowly constructing 3D-printed buildings in China, Dubai and the Netherlands, using the effort to educate the public to the possibilities of the new plant-based building technology and to spur greater innovation in 3D printing of residential buildings.
 A small concrete house was 3D-printed in 2017.

 The Building on Demand (BOD), the first 3D printed house in Europe, is a project led by COBOD International for a small 3D printed office hotel in Copenhagen, Nordhavn area.
 As of 2018, the building stands fully completed and furbished.

+In France, the Viliaprint project led by social housing provider Plurial Novilia inaugurated on 2 June 2022 five rental houses in the Réma'Vert eco‑district of Reims.
+The dwellings were built with a hybrid method combining off‑site 3D‑printed concrete walls produced by XtreeE and prefabricated elements, under an ATEx approval issued by the CSTB in November 2020.